carloxavier/carloxavier.github.io/_posts/2024-06-16-Caveats-of-Network-Security-Configuration-in-Android.markdown

 ### Common examples on how to use it:

-1. How to Configure Custom CA signed Certificates in Debug:
+1. How to Configure Custom CA signed Certificates for Debug builds, to include also debug certificate authorities:

 ```xml
 <network-security-config>